 The bottom line

-Basically, to create good lagging and leading indicators ask the following questions.
+To create good lagging and leading indicators ask the following questions.

 For your lagging measures: